LockdownRP-PZ/Rulebook/README.md

 ### 2.11 Do not farm good-condition vehicles for parts, scrap, or XP.

+- This rule exists to ensure that new players won't find it too difficult to obtain a usable vehicle.
+We want all of our players to have access to reasonable transportation.
-- You may not salvage or dismantle a vehicle or take parts from its engine unless it is under 35% overall condition.
+- If a vehicle is over 35% condition, you may not salvage, dismantle, or take engine parts from it.
+  - Engine parts can be crafted thanks to our modlist.
+Seek out skilled craftspeople (players or NPCs) for help if you have trouble getting engine parts.
-- You may take individual components from a vehicle, but do not leave a vehicle with more than three (3) necessary parts missing.
+- You may take individual components (aside from the engine) from a vehicle, but do not leave a vehicle with more than three (3) necessary parts missing.
   - Necessary parts include: driver's seat, gas tank, battery, tires, brakes, and suspension.
   - For example, you may take the battery and two tires.
 Alternatively, you may take the driver's seat, a suspension, and the gas tank.
   - If the vehicle is already missing a necessary part, you may only take two necessary parts.
-- This rule exists to ensure that new players won't find it too difficult to find a usable vehicle.
-We want all of our players to have access to reasonable transportation.
-- Breaking down vehicles in good condition is identified as a form of griefing and will be punished with a 24 hour ban.
-- When training mechanics, do not ruin a vehicle's parts by attempting to remove it with low skill level.
+- When training mechanics, do not ruin a vehicle's parts by attempting to remove them with low skill level.
+  - At low levels, the battery, radio, head/tail lights, and tires can be removed with no chance of damage.
+  - You may make attempts to remove a part beyond your skill level, but do not do so excessively.
+- Violations of this rule are identified as a form of griefing and will be punished with a 24 hour ban.

 ### 2.12 World knowledge.